Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Introduction

-While such ad hoc modifications can address some of the limitations of RAR methods, they conflict with the principles of coherent Bayesian learning.
-For example, a transformed or capped posterior probability does no longer correspond to an actual posterior probability, and it cannot be used as a genuine prior for future data.
-This raises the question of whether it is possible to devise a RAR method with desirable properties, such as reduced variability compared to Thompson sampling, that is coherent with Bayesian principles, and if so, how it relates to these ad hoc modifications.
+Several simulation studies have shown that appropriately modified Thompson sampling can overcome the limitations of the ordinary formulation \citep[e.g.,][]{Du2017, Viele2019, Viele2020, Kim2021, Tang2025}.
+However, such ad hoc modifications conflict with principles of coherent Bayesian learning.
+For example, a capped posterior no longer corresponds to an actual posterior and cannot serve as a genuine prior for future data.
+This raises the question of whether a principled Bayesian RAR method can mitigate Thompson sampling's variability, and if so, how it relates to ad hoc modifications.

+\begin{sloppypar} Principled Bayesian alternatives to Thompson sampling have also been proposed outside clinical trials, particularly in the multi-armed bandit literature.
+For instance, RAR based on the Gittins index prioritizes treatments with the greatest expected reward \citep{Gittins2011}, or the Bayesian upper confidence bound method allocates treatments based on posterior quantiles and offers theoretical performance guarantees \citep{Kaufmann2012}.
+These methods are primarily used in online decision problems but rarely in clinical trials, where additional constraints such as type I error rate control are central \citep{Villar2015}, and where their often deterministic allocation rules can increase the risk of selection bias and preclude randomization-based inference methods \citep{Rosenberger2015, Bowden2017}. \end{sloppypar}

-In this paper, we propose a novel RAR method that reduces variability in a coherent Bayesian manner, which we term ``point null Bayesian RAR''.
-The idea is to consider a point null hypothesis postulating that treatments are equally effective.
-This is equivalent to using a ``spike-and-slab'' prior \citep{Raftery1997}, also known as ``lump-and-smear'' prior, which is a mixture of a point mass at equal effectiveness and a probability density elsewhere \citep[Section~5.5.4]{Spiegelhalter2004b}.
-The prior probability of the point null hypothesis determines the mixture weight.
-As we will show, setting this prior probability to zero produces equal randomization, whereas setting it to one produces Thompson sampling.
-The proposed method thus interpolates between equal randomization and Thompson sampling in a coherent Bayesian way.
+In this paper, we propose a novel RAR method that reduces variability in a coherent Bayesian manner, which we term ``\emph{null hypothesis Bayesian RAR}''.
+The idea is to introduce a null hypothesis postulating that treatments are equally effective.
+This is often equivalent to using a ``spike-and-slab'' prior for the treatment effect parameter, which is a mixture of a point mass at equal effectiveness and a probability density elsewhere \citep[][Section~5.5.4]{Spiegelhalter2004b}.
+The prior probability of the null hypothesis determines the mixture weight.
+Setting it to one produces equal randomization, whereas setting it to zero produces Thompson sampling.
+The method thus interpolates between equal randomization and Thompson sampling in a coherent Bayesian way.
 As a by-product, posterior probabilities and Bayes factors are also obtained.
-These can be used to monitor evidence of the effectiveness of each treatment in a manner that is aligned with the randomization probabilities.
+These can be used to monitor evidence of treatment effectiveness in a manner that is aligned with the randomization probabilities.